-The Marble Hatchetfish Carnegiella strigata is a River Hatchetfish.
+The Marbled Hatchetfish Carnegiella strigata is a River Hatchetfish.
 Its common and scientific names are both very descriptive in recognizing this species, as well as a bit informative.
-At the family level, the term Gasteropelecidae means "hatchet-shaped belly", which is readily apparent in its appearance.
-The genus is named after Margaret Carnegie, as seen in the term Carnegiella, and its species name strigatas means "streaked".
+At the family level, the term Gasteropelecidae means "hatchet-shaped belly," which is readily apparent in its appearance.
+The genus is named after Margaret Carnegie, as seen in the term Carnegiella, and its species name strigatas means "streaked."

-The hatchetfishes of the family Gasteropelecidae leap from the water and fly through the air, flapping their large pectoral fins to catch flying insects..
-They are generally accepted as being the only true "flyingfish" as they are the only fish that move their pectoral fins to aid in their flight!
+The hatchetfishes of the family Gasteropelecidae leap from the water and fly through the air by flapping their large pectoral fins to catch flying insects.
+They are generally accepted as being the only true "flying fish" as they are the only fish that move their pectoral fins to aid in their flight!

 Though quite original looking, it is very similar in shape to other freshwater hatchetfish, including its close cousin the Common HatchetfishGasteropelecus sternicla.
-Its differences are in a distinctive marbled coloring and being smaller.
+The two can be told apart by the Marbled Hachetfish's distinctive, marbled coloring and smaller size.

-The Marbled Hatchetfish are a peaceful community fish, but not quite as hardy as the Common Hatchetfish.
+The Marbled Hatchetfish are a peaceful community fish but not quite as hardy as the Common Hatchetfish.
 They will eat a flake food, but cannot survive on it alone.
 They must be fed proteins such as mosquito larvae and bloodworms.
-Because they are prone to ich, it is recommended that they be kept in a quarantine tank for a couple of weeks before introducing them to a community aquarium.
+Because they are prone to ich, they should be kept in a quarantine tank for a couple of weeks before they are introduced to a community aquarium.

-Marbled Hatchetfish are also a schooling fish and should be kept in groups of 6 or more.
-They are a shy nervous little fish, and need the companionship of their own kind to be comfortable and settle in.
-They like to hang at the surface of the water and they like to jump, so keep a good top on the aquarium.
-These fish will appreciate some floating plants, but with their mouth situated up on top of their body you can see that the Marbled Hatchetfish must be used to eating at the surface.
+Marbled Hatchetfish are a schooling fish and should be kept in groups of 6 or more.
+This shy, nervous little fish needs the companionship of its own kind to be comfortable and settle in.
+These fish like to hang out at the surface of the water, and they are great jumpers, so keep a good top on the aquarium.
+These fish will appreciate some floating plants as their mouth is situated on top of their body and the Marbled Hatchetfish is used to eating at the surface.
 Be sure to provide some clear areas on the surface for them to feed.

 The Marble Hatchetfish Carnegiella strigata was described by Günther in 1864.
 This species is not listed on the IUCN Red List.
-They are found in South America in the countries of Colombia, Guyana, Suriname, Peru and Brazil.
+They are found in South America in Colombia, Guyana, Suriname, Peru, and Brazil.
 They are also known as River Hatchetfish.

-They occur throughout the Amazon River basin, lower, middle and upper, as well as the Caqueta River in Colombia.
+They are found throughout the Amazon River basin, lower, middle, and upper, as well as the Caqueta River in Colombia.
 These freshwater hatchetfish inhabit forest streams and tributaries, generally in areas with a lot of surface vegetation.
-They live in groups and spend almost all of their time at the water surface feeding on crustaceans and insects.
+They live in groups and spend almost all of their time at the water surface, feeding on crustaceans and insects.